5-Star Rated Permanent Eyebrows in Louisville, KY

 Ombre / Powder / Microshading Brows

 These are the studio favorite!
 The Brow Babes like to ensure our clients are informed about their permanent makeup decisions and this is HANDS DOWN our favorite!
 This is our favorite service for numerous reasons including longevity, skin health, suitability for all skin types, and initial healed results are more consistent.
 Powder brow/Microshading uses modern tattooing techniques to implant pigment into your skin, creating a soft powdery finish that looks like makeup.
 They are fully customizable– from a soft powdery finish to ultra-defined pomade-style brows.
-We can even add a few hair strokes at the front to get you a softer overall finish!
 The effects will be waterproof, smudge-proof, and completely realistic.
 It lasts longer than Microblading, typically around 2 years on average, depending on the client’s skin type, lifestyle, and various other factors.
 Over time, pigment fades leaving the skin and your natural brows behind.
 A Touch-Up is recommended.

 Ombre powder brows are a subcategory of powder brows and are basically just a particular shading pattern there are 3 different styles we do here at the studio dark to light from tail to front, dark to light from bottom to top, same color throughout the brow

 Who is a Good Candidate for Ombre Brows?

 In most cases, powder ombre brows are an even better option than microblading, for example, for people with oily skin, large pores, or alopecia, little to no brow hair, sun damaged or freckled skin. as these characteristics tend to be problematic for drawing microblading strokes.
 Also, they’re more suitable for people who spend a lot of time in the sun, as sunlight can make microblading strokes fade unevenly.